lhcb/bender-tutorials/getting-started/twouseless.md

 Any _valid_ Bender module must have two essential parts

  - function `run`  with the predefined signature
- - function `configure` with the predefined dignature
+ - function `configure` with the predefined signature

 For the most trivial (_"do-nothing"_) scenario function `run` is
 ```python